The Folger is looking for exceptionally qualified individuals who are committed to the mission, vision, and values of our organization.

 Reduced 3rd Street Parking | Temporary Garden Closure

-The Folger’s exterior façade is undergoing restoration (June 2018 through December 2019).
+The Folger’s exterior façade is undergoing restoration (June 2018 - spring 2019).
 The soft Georgia marble used in the construction of the Folger 85 years ago—and many other Washington-area buildings—is showing signs of severe weathering.
 By restoring the façade now we are preserving our landmark building for generations of future visitors.

 The Folger’s buildings and grounds will remain open to the public, researchers, and staff during this work.
 However, the Elizabethan Garden will be closed and seven parking spaces on 3rd Street, SE, just south of its intersection with East Capitol Street, will be unavailable for public parking.